colognechip/gatemate_ila/README.md

   reconfig: Configures the ILA based on a JSON file.
 With this option you have to specify a JSON file with -l [filename].json.

   start     Starts the communication to the ILA with the last uploaded config
+    -s  The -s parameter prevents the FPGA from being reconfigured on restart.

 </pre>